AVEVA/OMF-Docs/types/type-messages.md

 ---
-uid: typeMessagesv10
+uid: typeMessages
 ---

 # Type Messages

 Types are defined using the JSON Schema specification (http://json-schema.org/).
-For details on supported property data types and formats, see [Type Properties and Formats](xref:typePropertiesAndFormatsv10).
+For details on supported property data types and formats, see [Type Properties and Formats](xref:typePropertiesAndFormats).

 Types can be created, updated, or deleted.
 Updating a Type without updating the Type\'s version will result in a failure.
 Once a Type is deleted, any operations on Containers or Data using that Type will fail.